Gifted and Talented Program

 3) Once logged in, select My Planner and Tasks Assigned to Me.

-6) Parents - an email with attachments (Creating Parent Naviance Account & Reviewing and Approving ALP Goals) was emailed to you explaining how to set up a parent Naviance account, and how to view and approve your child's ALP goals.
+5) Parents - an email with attachments (Creating Parent Naviance Account & Reviewing and Approving ALP Goals) will be emailed to you explaining how to set up a parent Naviance account, and how to view and approve your child's ALP goals.
 If you have questions please contact me.

 If you would like to make an appointment with Mr. Chamberlin, Gifted Resource Teacher, to discuss the ALP and/or other GT related issues, please make an appointment here.